Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 - Customization: Barcode systems can be tailored to meet the individual needs of specific businesses, giving them flexibility that's imperative for operating in different industries.

-- Limited Data Storage: Barcodes have a limitation when it comes to storing data.
+- Limited Data Capacity: Barcodes have a limitation when it comes to storing data.
 Their storage capacity is less than what 2D codes like QR codes can offer.

 - Vulnerability to Damage: If a barcode is damaged or poorly printed, this can lead to inaccurate scanning and information retrieval.